18F/development-guide/pages/recommended/intro.md

 1. **Community**: try searching for the tool's name on [stackoverflow.com](http://stackoverflow.com/) and looking for signs of a user community around it.
 Do questions get answered quickly?
 1. **Maintenance**: Is the project actively maintained?
 You can usually answer this question by looking at its GitHub stats (where applicable):
   - When was the last release, and/or the last commit?
-  - Are there lots of open issues, and have they been commented on by the maintainer(s)?
+  - Are there lots of open issues and have they been commented on by the maintainer(s)?
 The number of open pull requests may also be an indicator of whether a project has been abandoned.
 1. **Size/Complexity**: some frameworks are large in footprint and/or file size.
 If adding a tool to your project dramatically affects the download time for your users, you may wish to reconsider its inclusion.
 For example, though [jQuery] is relatively small compared to some libraries, [you might not need it](http://youmightnotneedjquery.com/) if you're doing simple things in JavaScript.
 1. **Open Source License**: Is this important?
 Probably.
 I *think* we prefer CC0.